guifandos/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I combine empirical data, fieldwork, and quantitative methods to improve our understanding of how natural and anthropogenic changes influence biodiversity dynamics.
+I combine empirical data, fieldwork, and quantitative methods to improve our understanding on how climate and land use change influence species distributions and ecological patterns.
+My research spans population ecology, biogeography and conservation science, with a special interest on niche modelling techniques as main tool.
+Much of my work has foused on the ecology and conservation of migratory birds, which are ideal model organisms to study range dynamic patterns and processes.

+I always get a kick out of crunching numbers, and have an active interest in the use of GIS and statistical methods to address pressing wildlife conservation problems.
+In particular, I try to better understand the ecological processes that drive the distribution and abundance of animal populations.

-I am currently a postdoctoral researcher at the The biodiversity modelling lab (Universität Potsdam).
-Currently, I am working on understanding how life history and environment shape dispersal in birds.
+Finally, my research brought me to the Biodiversity Modelling Lab in Potsdam, Germany, where I am working on understanding how life history and environment shape dispersal in birds.